-Drama is highly valued at Truro School Prep, with lessons taught by experience drama teachers; pupils are also given the opportunity to take LAMDA speech and drama examinations.
+Drama is highly valued at Truro School Prep, with lessons taught by experienced drama teachers; pupils are also given the opportunity to take LAMDA speech and drama examinations.

 All pupils in Years 3 – 6 receive a 35 minute drama lesson each week as part of the curriculum.
 Annual drama productions for each year group allow all pupils to explore their performance skills and learn confidence and key communication skills.

 Each year, many pupils perform an adapted Shakespeare play in a professional theatre, and all pupils often take part in workshops with outside companies.

 A highlight of the year is the Year 6 Play, in which the whole of Year 6 perform on the Burrell Theatre stage in front of a large audience; the standards of acting and singing are always highly praised.

 Our school motto, Esse Quam Videri, (to be rather than to seem to be) captures the essence of our identity.
 From Nursery right through to Sixth Form the Truro School Community shares the same values and approach to education which help to shape our identity.
 Underpinned by strong Christian principles, we are a caring and inclusive community which values, nurtures and develops each individual.
 Click on the links below to find out more.